 As we approach the conclusion of 2023, the European Union (EU) made significant strides in shaping the future of artificial intelligence with the provisional agreement of the EU AI Act on December 8.
 This provisional deal, currently in its draft form, is the culmination of two and a half years of collaborative effort by experts.
 In this blog post, we delve into the key aspects of the EU AI Act and what it means for the future landscape of AI systems within the EU.

 The primary goal of the EU AI Act is to create a future-proof legal framework that governs the development, placement, and use of AI systems within the European Union.
-Notably, the scope extends beyond EU-based systems, as it also applies to organizations outside the EU with AI systems available in the EU marketplace.
+Notably, the scope extends beyond EU-based systems.
+It also applies to organizations outside the EU with AI systems available in the EU marketplace.
 Rooted in EU values and fundamental rights, the proposal aims to address risks associated with AI without hindering technological development.

 While the EU AI Act introduces stringent measures for prohibited and high-risk AI systems, it incorporates exceptions to strike a balance between regulation and flexibility.
 Noteworthy exemptions include considerations for law enforcement activities and the protection of freedom of expression.